markus-wa/glmixer-mirror/README.txt

         [128/128] Linking CXX executable src/glmixer

      You can run the program directly :
         $ ./src/glmixer

+LINUX COMPILATION

+    Install programs and libraries (Ubuntu)

+        $ sudo apt-get install subversion cmake-qt-gui ninja-build libqt4-opengl-dev libglew-dev libavformat-dev libhighgui-dev libavfilter-dev libv4l-dev xsltproc

+    You can now compile like under Unix (see above)

-     To install it in your system, build the debian package :
+    To install it in your system, run cmake (as above but) with the following options :

+        $ cmake -D CMAKE_BUILD_TYPE=RelWithDebInfo -D USE_OPENCV=True -D USE_FREEFRAMEGL=1.6 -D CMAKE_INSTALL_PREFIX=/usr -G Ninja ../glmixer-Source/

+    After compiling the program (see above), build the debian package :

         $ cpack

     It hopefully ends with :

-        CPack: - package: /home/[YOUR SOURCE PATH]/GLMixer_[version]_amd64.deb generated.
+        CPack: - package: /home/[YOUR SOURCE PATH]/GLMixer_[version].deb generated.

-     And you can install it :
+    And you can now install it (use the filename generated above):

-        $ sudo apt-get install /home/[YOUR SOURCE PATH]/GLMixer_[version]_amd64.deb
+        $ sudo apt-get install /home/[YOUR SOURCE PATH]/GLMixer_[version].deb